 Sometimes, especially with corporate and university filters, regular emails look suspicious and are blocked.
 Check the allow listing information (other providers refer to it as “whitelisting”).
 If that’s the case, you should alter inbox filtration settings and create an exception/whitelist sendersrv.com.

 DKIM and SPF records

-Basically, DKIM attaches a ‘signature’ to the message in your emails.
+DKIM attaches a ‘signature’ to the message in your emails.
 Not literally, of course – this ‘signature’ is in the code of the message itself, which allows sending emails on behalf of a specific domain.
-You can learn more on DKIM/SPF records by clicking here.
+You can learn more about DKIM/SPF records by clicking here.